 Brakes, discs at all 4 corners, have good initial cold bite, but are not that linear in pedal feel.
 In our cold weather we never got the four wheel disc system with ABS hot enough to detect fade.

-Unquestionably, the Veloster has it's own, rather emotional, design.
-From the high curving front fenders and deep front fascia to the steeply swept back headlights, we see the silhouette of some pricier Asian sports coupes e.g. Nissan’s Z-car .
-Those huge buttress-like rear C pillars and the spoiler, which splits the hatch backlight, form a nice derriere, even if visibility is hampered.
-Fortunately the view out the windshield is good thanks to a taller driving position than in many sports coupes.
-And how about those stunning multi-spoke 18" wheels.
+Veloster makes its mark with a highly emotional design.
+From high curving front fenders and deep front fascia to steeply swept back headlights, there is the silhouette of some pricier Asian sports coupes e.g. Nissan’s Z-car .
+Flying-buttress rear C pillars and the spoiler, splitting the hatch backlight, form an exaggerated rump.
+It comes at the cost of rendering rear visibility to pillbox bunker levels.
+The view out the windshield is a consolation thanks to a taller driving position than in many sports coupes.
+Those multi-spoke 18″ wheels?
+One word: STUNNING.

-For the segment the interior is decidedly upscale.
-The huge standard 7" "infotainment” and settings display, the soft touch dash pad, with its woven texture, the well bolstered – if narrow – front seats and the leatherette trim, which mimicked animal hides, are a cut above what is normally found in entry compact sporty coupes.
+Given the segment Veloster’s interior is has upscale aspirations.
+The huge standard 7″ “infotainment” and settings display, the soft touch dash pad, with its woven texture, the well bolstered – if narrow – front seats and the leatherette trim, which mimicked animal hides, are a cut above the competition.
 Switchgear and dials appear elegant and are intuitive to use.
-The Veloster also gets its own signature elements such as the “purse handle” style door pulls and center console “hand rails."
-However, we were confounded by a sticky recessed glove box release button, which could have used some WD-40.
-And then our I-Pod Nano, featuring the latest firmware, was detected and read but stubbornly refused to play.
-Too bad the 560 watts Dimension premium sound was underwhelming.
-Our hunch is most of that sound was leaking out of the cabin much in the same way a lot of wind noise and tire noise crept in.
+Veloster also gets its own signature elements such as the “purse handle” style door pulls and center console “hand rails.”

 For our money, Hyundai has always been synonymous with value.
-That still holds true.
 For $17, 300 the base 2012 Veloster 6-speed manual offers as standard features tilt and telescoping steering wheel, I-Pod connectivity, and a Hard Drive Music Box.
 Then Hyundai tosses in all the “Blue” features: there is Bluetooth connectivity with streaming audio and smart phone audible texting available and Blue Link, an satellite based driver assistance service similar to On-Star, is included for a 90 day trial.
-For gamers there is a Blue Max, where you score points for hyper-miling.
+For gamers there is a Blue Max app, where you score points for hyper-miling.

-Speaking of fuel economy, all the downshifting incurred during frequent freeway passing returned 28 mpg returned in mixed suburban/urban driving.
+With all that downshifting, the 2012 Hyundai Veloster returned 28 mpg in mixed suburban/urban driving.
 Storage space is abound and the deep cargo area under the hatch is expanded by a 60/40 rear seat split.
-An extra $2000, in the name of the Style Package, brings to the game a panoramic sunroof, the 18" alloys shod with W speed rated all-season tires and subwoofer-ed stereo upgrade, plus some cosmetics.
-Try and content the Veloster's nearest competitor, the Scion TC, to the same level and you will need to pony up at least another $3000.
-Where the Scion TC gives Veloster fits is in the power department, with 180 hp, in improved ride compliance and in better headroom and legroom, especially in the rear.
-Long-lost twin, the $2000 dearer Honda CR-Z, boasts gas-electric hybrid propulsion, yet seats only two.
+An extra $2000, in the name of the Style Package, brings to the game a panoramic sunroof, the 18″ alloys shod with W speed rated all-season tires and subwoofer-ed stereo upgrade, plus some cosmetics.

-What makes the Hyundai Veloster unique to segment is the third door at the rear right side.
-True the sloping roof cuts down on rear headroom, and the lower sill is somewhat tall when stepping into the back.
-Still a couple backseat guests can get in and out without the contortions necessitated by strictly two door coupes.
-And for the Urban Millennials intent on transporting Fido to the doggy park or making the laundry and left-overs run to the P’s in the suburbs, or carpooling to the local sports bar, that might be the clincher.
+And for the Urban Millennials intent on transporting Fido to the doggy park or making the laundry and left-overs run to the P’s in the suburbs, or carpooling to the local gathering spot, that might be Veloster’s clincher.